NFL Team Grades for Week 3

 McCaffrey didn't do it alone, of course.
 Cam Newton did his own damage on the ground (36 yards, two touchdowns) and completed some timely passes to keep the Cincinnati defense off balance.
 The Panthers' own defense played a bend-but-don't-break style that produced enough big plays (four interceptions) to come out on top.

-It wasn't a perfect day for the Panthers, though.
+It wasn't a perfect day, though.
 Newton watched his wide receivers drop more passes, and this is a trend that needs to stop.
 The defense was also repeatedly gashed by big plays on the ground (Cincinnati averaged 5.1 yards per rush) and through the air (7.7 yards).
-If not for those interceptions—one of which was on a game-ending Hail Mary—the final outcome might have been quite different.
+If not for those interceptions—one of which was on a game-ending Hail Mary—the final outcome might have been different.

 Carolina should look to tighten up its defense during the Week 4 bye.